Watch a quick demo or schedule time with us.

 As you position your product, it’s helpful to use your audience’s existing frame of reference to compare and contrast your solution.
 Your key differentiators have to be really important to your existing customers and set you apart from competitors and do-nothing alternatives.
 The differentiators here can be something much larger than your features – it could be the services you bundle with your product (or the product that you bundle with your services), the experience of your employees, or who your existing customers are.
 Again, pick the most important ones to focus on and repeat instead of a never-ending list.

 You already know customer testimonials and case studies work to demonstrate your product is successful.
-So, for Proof Points, amplify your top examples to demonstrate the transition from the Before State to the After State and hopefully be able to tell that story in a compelling way with Gain, Loss Avoidance, and Logical Argument messaging.
+So, for Social Proof, amplify your top examples to pain the picture for prospects as they move from their Problem State to your Solution State and hopefully be able to tell that story in a compelling way with Gain, Loss Avoidance, and Logical Argument messaging.

 The proof points will be referred to across the teams – in marketing assets that you create for your products and by the Sales team and sellers on the front lines everyday.
 Capture as many here as you can, but make sure they are compelling and help support your Value Drivers.